Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 _Note:_ For testing in Unity you can switch between settings, but before you build your final application make sure you have the desired starting configuration set in both objects.

-## How to use in your training application
+## How to use the _novice_ Desktop Mode

-This section will show you how to use the desktop mode in a built training application.
-For now this only covers a _novice_ mode with limited functionality and possibilities to navigate within your scene.
-For more suffisticated functionality an _advanced desktop mode_ will come soon.
+The novice Desktop mode is targeted 'conservative' users, not used to playing computer games or any advanced interaction with keyboard and mouse.
+We intentionally reduced the freedom of control to reduce complexity and increased the usability by simplifying the interaction.
+We will soon release the _advanced_ desktop mode providing more control.
+In this section, we will describe how to control a training in _novice_ desktop mode.

-### Moving around
+### Moving around and rotating view

-In the simple desktop mode you cannot move around your training scene but you can change your viewport by clicking and dragging the screen with your mouse.
-Simply click anywhere in your scene, keep the mouse button pressed and move your mouse around.
+The _novice_ desktop mode does not support to move around your training scene.
+To rotate your viewport, simply click anywhere in your scene, keep the mouse button pressed and move your mouse around.

 <!-- Add a gif here? -->